aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 To install Ksonnet, [download and install a pre-built ksonnet binary](https://github.com/ksonnet/ksonnet/releases) as an executable named ```ks``` under ```/usr/local/bin``` or some other directory in your PATH.
 If the pre-built binary option does not work for you, please see other [ksonnet install](https://github.com/ksonnet/ksonnet) options.

+## Build and Upload Docker Image to ECR

+We need to pakcage TensorFlow, TensorPack and Horovod in a Docker image and upload the image to Amazon ECR.
+To that end, in container/build_tools directory in this project, customize for AWS region and execute: ```./build_and_push.sh``` shell script.
+This script creates and uploads the required Docker image to Amazon ECR in your default AWS region.

+## Create EKS Persistent Volume for EFS

+1. In eks-cluster directory, customize ```pv-kubeflow-efs-gp-bursting.yaml``` for EFS file-system id and AWS region and execute: ``` kubectl apply -n kubeflow -f pv-kubeflow-efs-gp-bursting.yaml```

+2. Check to see the persistent-volume was successfully created by executing: ```kubectl get pv -n kubeflow```

+3. Execute: ```kubectl apply -n kubeflow -f pvc-kubeflow-efs-gp-bursting.yaml``` to create an EKS persistent-volume-claim

+4. Check to see the persistent-volume was successfully bound to peristent-volume-claim by executing: ```kubectl get pv -n kubeflow```

+## Build Ksonnet Application for Training

+1. In the project folder, customize ```tensorpack.sh``` shell script to specify your IMAGE URL in ECR.
+You may optionally add an authentication GITHUB_TOKEN.
+You may customize WORKERS variable to specify number of available WORKER nodes you will like to use for training.

+2. Execute: ```./tensorpack.sh``` The output of the script execution is a directory named ```tensorpack``` that contains the tensorpack Ksonnet application.

+3. In tensorpack directory created under your project, execute ```ks show default > /tmp/tensorpack.yaml``` to examine the Kubernetest manifest file corresponding to the Ksonnet appliction.

+4. At this point, you need to verify that the ```prepare-efs.sh``` script has completed successfully and the data is staged on the EFS file ssytem.

+5. In tensorpack directory created under your project, execute ```ks apply default``` to launch distributed training for [TensorPack Mask/Faster-RCNN](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN) example.

+6. Execute: ```kubectl get pods -n kubeflow``` to see the status of the pods

+7. Execute: ```kubectl describe pods tensorpack-master -n kubeflow``` if the pods are in pending state

+8. Execute: ```kubectl logs -f tensorpack-master -n kubeflow``` to see live log of training

+9. Model checkpoints and logs will be placed on shared EFS file system